motors/router/README.md

 ## Why?

 I could not find a simple solution to run page specific javascript while also using a module system.
+The original idea for this was to be used in coordination with a server side framework/router.

 ## Usage